This information describes peripheral neuropathy, including causes, symptoms, and ways to manage it.

 - Wipe up spills and liquids immediately.

-- Do not use chairs, tables, night stands, or over-bed tables with wheels.
+- Do not use furniture with wheels such as chairs, tables, night stands, or over-bed tables.

-- Clear small area rugs, stools, clothes, shoes, and clutter from walkways through your bedroom.
+- Remove small area rugs, stools, clothes, shoes, and clutter from walkways through your bedroom.

 - If you use extension cords, secure them with electric tape along the edge of the floor.